vinaycharlie01/riskai/docs/HOW_IT_WORKS.md

 - ❌ Permission to access wallet

 ### ✅ What We DO Use:
-- ✅ Public blockchain data only
+- ✅ Public blockchain data only (via Blockfrost)
 - ✅ Transparent analysis
 - ✅ Verifiable results
 - ✅ On-chain proof